OliverHi/smarthomeserver/README.md

 // to see logs (some will only be available via Grafana, see below) docker-compose -f ...yml logs -f
+// to see if containers are running docker-compose -f ...yml ps

 // to stop
 docker-compose -f ...yml down